lizhanmit/learning-notes/data-warehouse-note/data-warehouse-note.md

 Data lakes extend data warehouses.

 Data lakes provide customers a means for including **unstructured** and **semi-structured** data in their analytics.

+Previously, data warehouses are enough for data analytics and BI.
+But now, with the development of Machine Learning, unstructured and semi-structured can also provide values.
+Then data lakes come in.